Learn about business insurance requirements and the most common policies for photographers and videographers in California.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 It's a common policy for photographers and videographers in California that can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 Your clients may require professional liability insurance in a contract.
-Also called errors and omissions insurance, professional liability insurance provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.
+This policy provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.

-State law in California requires every small business with employees to provide workers’ compensation coverage, and business-owned vehicles must be covered by commercial auto insurance.
+Any business that owns a vehicle in California must carry commercial auto insurance.
 Personal vehicles used for business purposes should also have commercial coverage.

 General liability insurance is the foundation of a photographer or videographer’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

-Many clients require proof of professional liability insurance before entering into contracts for professional services.
-This policy, also called photographer liability insurance or errors and omissions insurance, can help cover legal expenses if you’re sued for unsatisfactory performance or a work mistake.
+Many clients require proof of professional liability insurance before entering into contracts with photographers and other providers of professional services.
+This policy helps cover legal expenses if you’re sued for unsatisfactory performance or a work mistake.
+It's sometimes referred to as photographer liability insurance or errors and omissions insurance (E&O).

 While property insurance covers equipment that stays at your primary business location, inland marine insurance can cover items you use in the field, such as cameras and lighting equipment you take to photograph a wedding.
 These items move from location to location, which exposes them to more opportunities for loss, damage, and theft.
 That’s why they require special coverage.

-California photographers and videographers can expect to pay roughly $425 annually for general liability coverage, according to data gathered from insurance applications through Insureon.
+California photographers and videographers pay an average of $425 annually for general liability insurance, according to our customer data.
 This is the same as the U.S. median cost.

 Insureon’s industry-leading technology helps photo and video professionals in California save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in California and can answer your questions as you consider coverage.